mihaiconstantin/tariffs/README.md

 ## Example Output

 <blockquote>
-    JUST IMPOSED a 50% TARIFF on `Rcpp`!
-Original import took 45000 us, now takes 67500 us.
-American packages are WINNING AGAIN! #MIGA
+    JUST IMPOSED a 50% TARIFF on package 'lme4'!
+Original import took 467000 μs, now takes 700500 μs!
+Big win for DOMESTIC programmers!
 </blockquote>

 ## License

 This is a parody package.
-Use at your own risk.
+Use at your own risk, or not.
 MAKE IMPORTING GREAT AGAIN!